penmand97/Light-Data-Consolidation-Tool/csv_cleaning/README.md

 # Vendor Data Processing Pipeline

-A robust Python-based data processing pipeline for cleaning, standardizing, and consolidating vendor data from multiple sources.
+A robust Python-based data processing pipeline for cleaning, standardising, and consolidating vendor data from multiple sources.
 This project provides a systematic approach to handle vendor data transformation with features for deduplication, standardisation, and analysis.

 ## Features